-Demand is dependent on both structural drivers as well as random drivers such as weather conditions, seasonal effects and random stochastic volatility.
+Demand is dependent on both structural drivers as well as random drivers such as weather conditions, seasonal effects and random stochastic volatilitythe model residual.
 To capture the random drivers, AEMO uses a probabilistic methodology to develop regional minimum and maximum demand forecasts.